Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Methodology

 When training $\policybr$, we only compute the gradient of $L$ with respect to the parameters of $\policybr$.
 The parameters of the teacher policy $\policyrl$ are kept frozen during this update step, as $\policyrl$ should not adapt to $\policybr$.

-For parallel and efficient training, at training time $\policybr$ does not execute the KV cache removal strategy (\autoref{sec:compression}), but simulates it by masking compressed tokens. \autoref{fig:compression} visualizes the attention mask that results from the training masking pattern.
+For parallel and efficient training, at training time $\policybr$ does not execute the KV cache removal strategy (\autoref{sec:compression}), but simulates it by masking compressed tokens. \autoref{fig:compression} visualizes the attention mask that results from the training masking pattern. $\policybr$ learns to use the beacon token $b$ and to compress by aligning its next token distribution to the next token distribution of a policy without compression, $\policyrl$.
+Thanks to the attention mask, the model at training time needs to learn how to retain useful information through the beacons' activations, as future tokens could not otherwise use it.